 How to avoid negative influence:

-• exclude exposure to the open sun from 11 am to 4 pm;
+• Avoid exposure to open sun between 11 a.m. and 4 p.m.;

-• use products with UV protection for the skin both during tanning and during daily activities, protect the head, body and eyes from direct sun rays: wear wide-brimmed hats, sunglasses, natural clothes in light colors;
+• use products with UV protection for the skin both during tanning and during everyday activities, protect the head, body and eyes from direct sun rays: wear wide-brimmed hats, sunglasses, natural clothes in light colors;

-• follow the rules of a healthy tan.
+• Follow the rules of healthy tanning.

 A person receives various minerals, macro- and microelements with water and food, the composition of which largely depends on the types of soil: water passes through its layers and is saturated with elements, plants grow on the ground and also receive various components from it.
 Composition and quantity chemical elements often changes in a negative direction due to economic activity person.